jpincas/tormenta/README.md

 ## Features

 - Fast serialisation/de-serialisation with MessagePack
-- Date-ordered unique IDs - get date range querying and created at field 'for free'
+- Date-tted unique IDs - get date range querying and created at field 'for free'
 - Simple basic API for saving and retrieving your objects
 - Automatic secondary indexing on all fields (can be skipped)
 - Option to index by individual words in strings